i49/hibiscus/README.md

  One of nice features of Hibiscus is that it reports *where* these problems occurred at such as line number and column number.
-This can be accomplished because the library do both loading and validating JSON contents at the same time, not after completely loading them.
+This can be accomplished because the library do both loading and validating JSON content at the same time, not after completely loading it.

 3. Use loaded JSON value as you like in your application.